• Skip to primary navigation

 • 1 quart low-sodium chicken broth or vegetable broth for vegan

-• 1 tbsp. mild yellow Madras curry powder
+• 1 tablespoon mild yellow Madras curry powder

 Instructions